 For more information about Redis commands, see http://redis.io/commands.

-You can securely issue commands to your Azure Redis Cache instances using the Redis Console, which is available for Standard and Premium caches.
+You can securely issue commands to your Azure Redis Cache instances using the Redis Console, which is available in the Azure portal for all cache tiers.

 To access the Redis Console, click Console from the Redis Cache blade.

-To issue commands against your cache instance, simply type in the desired command into the console.
+To issue commands against your cache instance, simply type the desired command into the console.

 Move your cache to a new subscription